Ricky Shakes

-Ricky Ulric Bascombe Shakes (born 25 January 1985) is a professional footballer who plays as a winger for National League South club St Albans City.
+Ricky Ulric Bascombe Shakes (born 25 January 1985) is a retired professional footballer who played as a winger.
 He has played in the Football League for Bristol Rovers, Bury, Swindon Town and Brentford.
 Born in England, Shakes represented the Trinidad and Tobago national football team once in a friendly, and thereafter has represented Guyana internationally.

 Club career

 Born in Brixton, Greater London, Shakes began his career at Bolton Wanderers in 2004, and made his debut in an FA Cup third-round replay against Tranmere Rovers in January 2004, scoring a last-minute equaliser to take the match into extra time.
 He failed to make a league appearance for Bolton, and after spells on loan with Bristol Rovers and Bury, joined Swindon Town in July 2005.
 Shakes made almost 70 league appearances in two seasons at Swindon but was released at the end of the 2006–07 season.

 He joined Brentford in August 2007 after training with the club during the summer and scored a late goal on his debut in September 2007 to give Brentford victory away to Bury.
 However, after making 39 league appearances, he was released at the end of the 2007–08 season.

 He joined Conference Premier club Ebbsfleet United in July 2008.
 In August 2010, it was reported that he was on trial with League Two club Stockport County, before re-signing for Ebbsfleet a few weeks into the season.

 Having scored 11 goals in 46 matches for Ebbsfleet in the 2010–11 season, he added to that statistic by scoring eight goals in 45 appearances for the club during the 2011–12 season.
 On 29 June 2012, Shakes signed for Kidderminster Harriers.
 Shakes made 18 appearances for Kidderminster in the 2012–13 season, helping the club finish second in the Conference Premier.

 On 3 July 2013, Shakes signed for Conference South club Boreham Wood.
 Shakes suffered a serious knee injury in pre-season training and was expected to be out for six months.

 On 7 January 2021, Shakes signed for National League South side St Albans City.
+On 6 April 2021, Shakes announced his retirement.